BizzNEST/Standards-and-Practices/wp-acf-cpt-child-theme.md

 - Use shortcodes in when you need a simple way to add dynamic or complex custom content into posts, pages, or widgets.
 (This can be done in writing in theme files or plugins)

 > \[!NOTE]\
 > **Small disclaimer:** This is a basic overview of these tools, to learn more about this content, feel free to explore WP API + Other common practices, and make a PR to add on to this document.
+The [WordPress API](https://developer.wordpress.org/reference/) also has a lot of resources for more.

 ## Table of Contents